 What does Formal Boarding involve?

-Formal Boarders need to be able to drop their dogs in to our office in Victoria Park, Monday to Friday, between 8-8:45am and pick them up between 4:15-4:45pm each day.
+Formal Boarders need to be able to drop their Dog at the Guide Dogs WA office in Victoria Park, Monday to Friday, between 8-8:45am and pick them up between 4:15-4:45pm each day.
 For this reason, Formal Boarding often suits full-time workers that are interested in taking part in the Guide Dog journey, who may not have enough time to dedicate to raising a puppy from 8 weeks old.
 The dogs in this stage of training may be anywhere from 14 to 24 months of age.

 These homes provide our Guide Dogs in training with a welcoming, safe and relaxing environment while they’re in the formal stage of Guide Dog training.
 It is especially critical that a consistent handling approach is maintained so that the dogs have the best chance of success in their training.
 Boarders must be able to attend handing sessions and undertake a home assessment prior to receiving a dog, and be willing and able to take instruction from the Guide Dog Team as required.